Use WordPress Tags Correctly With These Handy Tips

 In other words, you end up with two pages containing the same content which is not good for SEO or helpful to your readers.

-If someone reads your post then goes on to click the tag they’ll get taken to the exact same post.
+If someone reads your post and then goes on to click the tag they’ll get taken to the exact same post.

 Correct Use of WordPress Tags